seb-eis/Mocassin/docs/userguide-md/api-preparing-for-analysis.md

 dotnet new console --language F#
 ```

 The last step is to add the Mocassin nuget packages to your project as shown below.
-Installing the 'Mocassin' package will cause all Mocassin packages and affiliated dependencies to be installed, including the symmetry database.
+Installing the `Mocassin` package will cause all other packages and affiliated dependencies to be installed, including the symmetry database.
 The 'ProjectFile' parameter is optional and defaults to the project file found in the current working directory of not specified.

 ```shell
 dotnet add [[ProjectFile]] package Mocassin
 ```

-**Note: In older versions of the packages the 'Mocassin' package does not exist.
-Use 'Mocassin.Tools.Evaluation' instead if 'Mocassin' does not exist.**
+**Note**: In older versions of the packages the `Mocassin` package does not exist.
+Use `Mocassin.Tools.Evaluation` instead if `Mocassin` does not exist.